Blackprint/blackprint.github.io/docs/Sketch.md

 </div></docs-md-tabs>

 ## Create Instance
-`Blackprint.Sketch` does extends `Blackprint.Engine` class, that's mean it's similar with the Engine instance but with extended functionality like having a User Interface for the nodes, cable, ports and also handling user interaction for managing the instance.
+`Blackprint.Sketch` does extends `Blackprint.Engine` class, that's mean the API and functionaily is similar with the Engine instance but with extended feature like having a User Interface for the nodes, cable, ports and also handling user interaction for managing the instance.

 ```js
 var instance = new Blackprint.Sketch();